v1t3ls0n/Cellular-Automaton/README.md

   - Displays the grid and cell types with their interactions and transformations.

 ### 5. Logs and Results
-- Results and metrics are logged in `cli_output.log` for further analysis.
+- Results and metrics are logged in `simulation.log` for further analysis and also are printed in the CLI.
 - Metrics include averages, standard deviations, and configuration details.